ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the anatomy of a "perfect" viral clip
+   - Exploring why short content thrives
    - Finding the satirical angle
    - Making it relatable and timeless